-- 1. Make sure you've installed host and target Security Plugins packages as described in 3.2.1 Security Plugins for OpenSSL on the previous page. - Install an OpenSSL host package from RTI: openssl-1.1.1n-6.1.2-host-<host platform>.rtipkg.
-(Where <host platform> is x64Linux for Linux systems, or darwin for macOS systems.)
+- 1. Make sure you've installed host and target Security Plugins packages as described in 3.2.1 Security Plugins for OpenSSL on page 6. - Install an OpenSSL host package from RTI: openssl-3.0.9-7.2.0-host-<host platform>.rtipkg.

+The <host platform> is x64Linux for Linux systems, or darwin for macOS systems.
 Use the same process that you used for the .rtipkg files in the previous step.

-- 3. Install an OpenSSL target package from RTI: openssl-1.1.1n-6.1.2-target-<target architecture>.rtipkg.
-(Use the same process that you used for the .rtipkg files in the previous step.) - 4.
-Include the resulting OpenSSL bin directory in your PATH.
-For example, assuming you want to use the "release" version of the OpenSSL libraries (enter the command all on one line):
+3. Install an OpenSSL target package from RTI: openssl-3.0.9-7.2.0-target-<target architecture>.rtipkg.

+Use the same process that you used for the .rtipkg files in the previous step.

+4. Include the resulting OpenSSL bin directory in your PATH.
+For example, assuming you want to use the "release" version of the OpenSSL 3.0.9 libraries (enter the command all on one line):

 '''

 export PATH=

-<NDDSHOME>/third party/openssl-1.1.1n/<architecture>/release/bin:${PATH}
+<NDDSHOME>/third_party/openssl-3.0.9/<architecture>/release/bin:${PATH}

 '''

-5. If you will be using the dynamic libraries, include the resulting OpenSSL lib directory in your LD\LIBRARY\PATH (on Linux systems) or DYLD\LIBRARY\PATH (on macOS systems).
-For example, assuming you want to use the release version of the OpenSSL libraries (enter the command all on one line):
+5. If you will be using the dynamic libraries, include the resulting OpenSSL lib directory in your LD_LIBRARY_PATH (on Linux systems) or DYLD_LIBRARY_PATH (on macOS systems).
+For example, assuming you want to use the release version of the OpenSSL 3.0.9 libraries (enter the command all on one line):

 '''

 export LD_LIBRARY_PATH=

-<NDDSHOME>/third party/openssl-1.1.1n/<architecture>/release/lib:$LD LIBRARY PATH
+<NDDSHOME>/third party/openssl-3.0.9/<architecture>/release/lib:$LD LIBRARY PATH

 '''